g-gundam/g-gundam.github.io/about.md

   + Employment came and went in just 2 weeks.
   + It was too good to be true.
   + The grind continues.
+  + At least the T14 arrived safely today.